 The 40mm Invicta case nicely mimics the 38mm of a Submariner.
 The Pro Diver 8926 has a Seiko NH35A 24-jewel, hacking automatic movement.
 It has run accurately for me the last six days at plus or minus zero minutes overall.

-While in the Bahamas a decade ago, I got to skin dive into the Thunderball Grotto, where Connery made an appearance in the movie of the same name.
+While in the Bahamas a decade ago, I got to skin dive into the Thunderball grotto where Connery shot the movie of the same name.
 I wore a TAG Heuer 1000 Professional on that trip, which was a Bond watch for Timothy Dalton.
 My new Invicta 007 timepiece will be equally at home where spies and SPECTRE roam.

 (Photos BBB, Invicta Watch Group, Bond photo courtesy Sony Pictures)